medic/cht-gateway/README.md

 ### CDMA Compatibility Mode

 Some CDMA networks have limited support for multipart SMS messages.
 This can occur within the same network, or only when sending SMS from a GSM network to a CDMA network.
-Check this box if `medic-gateway` is running on a GSM network and:
+Check this box if `cht-gateway` is running on a GSM network and:

 * multipart messages sent to CDMA phones never arrive; or
 * multipart messages sent to CDMA phones are truncated